Yogitha-A/Yogitha/README.md

 # Hey! :wave:

-welcome!:
+welcome!
-I am Yogitha, I am a software engineer.:
+I am Yogitha, I am a software engineer.
-I am intrested in coding, problem solving and team collaboration.:
+I am intrested in coding, problem solving and team collaboration.
-I like to create ,build new web pages and projects.:
+I like to create ,build new web pages and projects.

 Feel free to get in touch. :call_me_hand: